fraserw/trippy/README.md

 * scipy
 * matplotlib
 * astropy
-* stsci.numdisplay
 * sklearn (optional, only compatible with python 3)
 * emcee (optional)
-* numba -- very very useful for big speed improvements.
-Highly recommended!!
+* numba (optional, very very useful for big speed improvements.
+Highly recommended!!)

 An additional optional piece of software is the SExtractor package.
 This can often be installed with through standard linux repository systems (yum, apt-get, etc.) or can be simply downloaded and compiled.
 [Source is available here].(http://www.astromatic.net/software/sextractor)

+If you are using anaconda python, basically all of the above packages can be installed with conda install commands.
+Otherwise use pip.

 *Technically* pip should automatically install all of the above requirements.
 In practice however, pip falls over quiet hilariously.
 Rather, the most reliable thing to do is install these requirements first.